beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

 You'll also need a GitHub account.
 (Learn more about [signing up with GitHub](https://help.github.com/en/github/getting-started-with-github/signing-up-for-github).)

-Although it would be helpful to have some experience with React, it is not required knowledge to follow along with this tutorial.
-The [React Docs](https://reactjs.org/) are a great resource for learning everything about React as well.
+Although it would be helpful to have some experience with React, it's not required to follow along with this tutorial.
+(Related, the [React docs](https://reactjs.org/) are a great reference.)

 This tutorial also assumes some familiarity with such things as:
 - Text editors